KyleHollands/Google_Advanced_Data_Analytics__Course_6_Project__Automatidata_Model_Development/README.md

 # Google_Advanced_Data_Analytics__Course_6_Project__Automatidata_Model_Development

+## Project Overview
-The initial goal of this project phase was to create a machine learning model predicting whether a customer would tip at all.
-However, this was deemed unethical and potentially harmful to the company long-term.
-The focus shifted to predicting if a customer would be a generous tipper.
+This project aimed to predict customer tipping behavior.
+The initial goal of predicting whether a customer would tip at all was deemed unethical, so the focus shifted to identifying generous tippers.
+The final Random Forest model achieved 71% accuracy and an F1 score of 0.75, effectively handling the imbalanced dataset.
+Key predictive features included VendorID_2, predicted_fare, passenger_count, mean_distance, and mean_duration.

-The resulting Random Forest model, while not perfect, successfully predicts generous tippers based on specific variables.
-It achieved an f1 score of 0.75 and an accuracy of 0.71, which were deemed sufficient given the data's imbalance.

-Key predictors include VendorID_2, predicted_fare, passenger_count, mean_distance, and mean_duration.
-Further analysis of VendorID_2 is needed to understand its significance.

-Next steps involve testing the model with a small group of drivers to assess its real-world performance.
-Additionally, fine-tuning hyperparameters, exploring other models, and acquiring more relevant data could potentially enhance the model's accuracy.
+## Business Understanding
+The goal is to provide actionable insights for ride-sharing operations by identifying customers likely to tip generously, while avoiding potentially unethical predictions about tipping behavior.

+## Data Understanding
+Data included customer trips, fares, distances, durations, and vendor IDs.
+Imbalances in tipping behavior were considered, and preprocessing focused on ensuring model fairness and reliability.

+## Modeling and Evaluation
+A Random Forest model was used to predict generous tippers.

+### Feature importances:
+- VendorID_2
+- predicted_fare
+- passenger_count
+- mean_distance
+- mean_duration

+### Model Scoring Metrics:
+- Accuracy: 0.71
+- F1: 0.75

+## Conclusion
+The model can inform operational strategies by highlighting likely generous tippers.
+Next steps include small-scale driver testing, hyperparameter tuning, exploring alternative models, and gathering additional data to improve performance.